ameya-kella/tsa_software_dev_nationals2526/README.md

-# TSA HS Software Development - State Presubmission - Signify
+# TSA HS Software Development - Nationals Presubmission - Signify
-Team ID: 2057-1
+Team/Chapter Number: 1086

 Our app, named Signify, aims to bridge the gap that exists between the hearing-impaired and those they wish to communicate with by providing an innovative solution for continuous sign language detection and translation.
 Through our application, users will be able to real-time record themselves going through ASL (American Sign Language) motions.
 We used machine learning and computer vision techniques, specifically a Tensorflow model.
 As the sign language is done by the user in front of the device camera, the application will convert it to English text in real time, followed by speech, allowing for seamless translation.
 We also have implemented a live conversation feature as well, through which someone without hearing disabilities (and likely not fluent in ASL) can respond back, either with audio or text.
 This allows for a simulated conversation with limited delay, facilitating both casual and emergency situations.
 This application ultimately enables the hearing-impaired to communicate with a larger variety of people, reducing the barriers that exist for them in the world.